aws-samples/agile-satcom-ground-ec2-f2/networking/README.md

 4. Change to the $AWS_FPGA_REPO_DIR and, if using the AWS F2 Developer AMI, source the hdk setup script:
 > [!NOTE]
-> You do not need to execute this step if using your own Ubuntu LTS AMI
+> Skip this step if using your own Ubuntu LTS AMI.

 ```bash
 cd $AWS_FPGA_REPO_DIR